Madea Goes to Jail (play): Plot

 Later, Madea is fuming over the baby's accident.
 Then, when Vanessa, Sonny, and Nate come in from the emergency room, Madea and Ella smell the same scent on Nate that was on Vanessa's clothes and bedsheets.
 After confirming this, Madea tries to get Sonny to realize what's going on.
-When he doesn't, Madea tells Vanessa to admit to her affair with Nate.
+When he does not, Madea tells Vanessa to admit to her affair with Nate.
 The two viciously argue, with Sonny defending his wife.
-Wanda enters and informs them that she has just met with the Child Protective Agency about the baby and that he needs a blood transfusion, but reveals that Sonny isn't a match and therefore, is not the child's biological father.
+Wanda enters and informs them that she has just met with the Child Protective Agency about the baby and that he needs a blood transfusion, but reveals that Sonny is not a match and therefore, is not the child's biological father.
 Vanessa protests this and tries to assure Sonny that he is the father, but he, finally realizing his wife's infidelity, angrily demands the truth.
 Nate then admits to his affair with Vanessa and that he is likely the father, nearly causing Sonny to attack him.
 Nate and Vanessa try to appeal to and apologize to Sonny, but Madea orders the two to leave and chases them out of the house with a gun when Nate attempts to confront her.
 Madea and Ella then chase after them, and a distraught Sonny retreats to his son's room, much to Wanda's sadness.

 Some days later, Sonny, Toni, and Wanda come back from church, with Sonny planning to return to work to take his mind off everything.
-Wanda informs him that Sonny Jr. is recovering, but then reveals that Nate isn't the child's father either and went crazy against Vanessa when he found out; Vanessa was subsequently forced to take out a restraining order against him and is now in jail after being charged with child endangerment.
+Wanda informs him that Sonny Jr. is recovering, but then reveals that Nate is not the child's father either and went crazy against Vanessa when he found out; Vanessa was subsequently forced to take out a restraining order against him and is now in jail after being charged with child endangerment.
 After learning that Vanessa gave up her parental rights and that the baby will be put into foster care, Sonny expresses his desire to adopt and raise the child.
 The next day, at the prison, Vanessa attempts to weasel her way back into Sonny's good graces to get bail so she can keep her job, but fails and is forced to sign his divorce papers.
 As Sonny meets with Jeremy, Nate arrives, and after brushing off Vanessa out of anger and disgust, gives Sonny more jobs (working four back-to-back doubles).
-When Sonny cops an attitude with him over this, Nate retaliates by having him transferred to the F-Unit, where all the hardened convicts reside, telling him to quit if he doesn't like it.
+When Sonny cops an attitude with him over this, Nate retaliates by having him transferred to the F-Unit, where all the hardened convicts reside, telling him to quit if he does not like it.
 Jeremy intervenes and decides to help Sonny by talking to the warden, while also scheduling Toni to pay a visit to Katie.
 Also, Katie persuades Chico to turn her life over to God to make a brand new life for herself after her release.